Chr1st1nel2/JACK-D/README.md

 - placeholder

 Jordan Pearson-
-- placeholder
+- implemented Pong game javascript code
+- implemented Snake game javascript code

 Christine Li-
 - added Leaderboard
 - fixed the layouts in the gameSelect page
 - linked the gameSelect page to the individual game pages
 - Added little icons in the top navbar
 - put more functions in the new site-wide footer